 Essentially, if Phil could replace any part with a new OEM part, then that’s what happened. is meant new trim, headlights, screens, bumpers, mufflers, shocks, brakes, and underside plumbing, just to name a few items.
 What wasn’t replaced was completely refurbished, cleaned and painted.

-e restoration team was key, according to Phil.
-Mike and his team continually challenged him to do the right thing by the car. ey talked together often to discuss the best way forward, including jointly researching detail issues from all around the world. at led to a restoration which was completed to a very high standard, and at a reasonable cost.
+The restoration team was key, according to Phil.
+The Surgery continually challenged him to do the right thing by the car.
+They talked together often to discuss the best way forward, including jointly researching detail issues from all around the world. at led to a restoration which was completed to a very high standard, and at a reasonable cost.
 Everyone Phil dealt with was really proud to be part of the project, really enjoying the little moments of the journey together — finding a rare part, searching web forums for insights, talking to overseas experts, and researching why different things had been done to the car when it was at the factory.

 The team effort was marked by an official ‘launch function’ at Je Grey BMW in Wellington late in 2014 with 70 friends attending, including (in typical Kiwi style) everyone from the mechanics and technicians who had worked on the car, to the German Ambassador.
 All three generations of the M6 were on display.